 BACKGROUND: Why we are exploring building a Community Center

-Looking towards our future as one of Pennsylvania’s fastest-growing municipalities, the Township leaders took steps to sustain the quality of life by preserving open spaces and identifying recreational needs.
-In 2007 a survey was sent to every resident to generate direct feedback regarding recreational needs, wants, and suggestions.
+As one of Pennsylvania’s fastest-growing municipalities, the Township took steps to sustain the quality of life by preserving open spaces and identifying recreational needs.
+In 2009 a survey was sent to every resident to generate direct feedback regarding recreational needs, wants, and suggestions.
 Keystone Consulting Engineers utilized these resident insights to propose a clear plan to accomplish the Township’s vision for Park and Recreational growth.
-On April 7, 2011 the UMT Board of Supervisors adopted this as The Township Park and Recreation Plan (Resolution #2011-1), and began to actively sustain the quality of life for a growing community by expanding recreation facilities, and conserving open green spaces.
+On April 7, 2011 the UMT Board of Supervisors adopted this as The Township Park and Recreation Plan (Resolution #2011-6), and began to actively sustain the quality of life for a growing community by expanding recreation facilities, and conserving open green spaces.

 RESEARCH COMPLETED SO FAR: